Szymon-Czuszek/SAS-Data-Science/README.md

 ## SAS String Manipulation Example: Finding Substrings using the "country_info" Dataset

+This SAS code snippet demonstrates how to use the INDEXC and INDEXW functions to find substrings within a string in SAS.
+In this example, the position of the character "A" and the word "Emirates" within the given string representing a country name is determined for further analysis or processing.

 ### Explanation:

 - The DATA step creates a dataset named "country_info".